chrokh/toow-old/chapters/subtype-polymorphism.md

 2. Inclusion / subtype / overriding polymorphism.
 3. [Overloading polymorphism](overloading).
 4. [Coercion polymorphism](object-type-conversions).

+% TODO: The chapter on generics also uses the terms static vs dynamic polymorphism.
+So perhaps that must be introduced here.

 In this chapter we will talk about subtype polymorphism.
 In previous chapters we have already talked about [overloading](overloading) without calling it overloading polymorphism.